meteor/meteor/content/testing.md

 By isolating a module and simply testing its internal functionality, we can write tests that are *fast* and *accurate*---they can quickly tell you where a problem in your application lies.
 Note however that incomplete unit tests can often hide bugs because of the way they stub out dependencies.
 For that reason it's useful to combine unit tests with slower (and perhaps less commonly run) integration and acceptance tests.

-<h3 id="simple-unit-test">A simple unit test</h3>
+<h3 id="simple-blaze-unit-test">A simple Blaze unit test</h3>

 In the [Todos](https://github.com/meteor/todos) example app, thanks to the fact that we've split our User Interface into [smart and reusable components](ui-ux.html#components), it's natural to want to unit test some of our reusable components (we'll see below how to [integration test](#simple-integration-test) our smart components).

-To do so, we'll use a very simple test helper that renders a Blaze component off-screen with a given data context (note that the [React test utils](https://facebook.github.io/react/docs/test-utils.html) can do a similar thing for React).
+To do so, we'll use a very simple test helper that renders a Blaze component off-screen with a given data context.
 As we place it in `imports`, it won't load in our app by in normal mode (as it's not required anywhere).

 [`imports/ui/test-helpers.js`](https://github.com/meteor/todos/blob/master/imports/ui/test-helpers.js):